musicglue/mongoid_silo/README.md

 Mongoid Silo creates and transparently manages static representations of a model - e.g. for creating Feeds or other diverse datastructures.

 It's pretty opinionated, and thus must be awesome.
+It requires the latest Mongoid and Sidekiq, mainly because they are both awesome, secondly because it uses them.

 ## Installation